wastoresh/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlob.md

 # Get-AzStorageBlob

 ## SYNOPSIS
-Lists blobs in a container.
+Lists blobs and blob directories in a container.

 ## SYNTAX